International Programmes 2025/2026

 Semester contribution

 There are generally no tuition fees at the University of Würzburg.
-However, you must pay the semester contribution each semester for enrolment or registration.
-The student contribution includes a semester ticket that allows you to use public transportation all throughout the beautiful city of Würzburg.
+However, each semester, students are required to pay a contribution for enrolment or registration.
+This fee, approximately 170 EUR, not only supports various student services but also includes a semester ticket that grants you unlimited access to public transportation throughout the city of Würzburg.

 Costs of living